Does God Send Earthquakes?

 Jesus said, "But everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.
 The rain came down, the streams rose, and the winds blew and beat against that house, and it fell with a great crash."1

-While visiting a church one Sunday in the town where there was an earthquake the night before, the pastor and people testified to the "fact" that God sent the earthquake as a wake-up call to the people of this city.
+The recent earthquakes we've experienced here in southern California reminded me of a time I was visiting a church one Sunday in a town where there was an earthquake the night before.
+The pastor and people testified to the "fact" that God sent the earthquake as a wake-up call to the people of this city.

 But was this true?
 Does God also send floods, tornadoes, forest fires, hurricanes and cyclones as wake-up calls for people to turn to God?
 He may, but I doubt it.
 We just happen to live in a world where natural disasters happen.
 For me, if I don't want to experience earthquakes, one thing is certain, I need to move out of Southern California.
 But if I choose to stay here and an earthquake destroys my home, will it be God who does it?

 Or will it be because I have knowingly chosen to live in a place that is prone to earthquakes?

 Also, if I choose to live in a low lying area close to a river that is prone to flooding and my home is washed away, will it be God who causes me to lose my home?
 Hardly.